Skip to content

 Your brain rebuilt itself while you read this.
 It rebuilt yesterday.
 It will rebuild tomorrow.
 Buddhist monks knew it intuitively.
 Merzenich proved it with monkey cortex maps.
 Lazar photographed it.
 Maguire measured it in the skulls of London cabbies studying maps after dinner.

-The question was never whether the brain can change.
-The question is whether you'll direct the change or leave it to whatever the default environment provides.
+The question was never whether your brain can change.
+The question is whether you will direct the change or leave it to whatever the anticivilization's default environment provides.
+We are the sort of people who direct it.